The Beta Band: Heroes to Zeros and split

 The band began demo sessions for their third album in September 2002.
 They entered the studio with producer Tom Rothrock in 2003 and completed a number of tracks; however, neither the band nor Regal's executives were pleased with the results.
 Producer Nigel Godrich was called in to mix the album, which was finally completed in early 2004.
 Lead single, "Assessment", was released on 12 April 2004, followed by the album Heroes to Zeros on 26 April.
 One of the tracks, "Liquid Bird" is based on a sample of "Painted Bird" by Siouxsie and the Banshees.
 A second single, "Out-Side", followed in July.
-The band announced their breakup on their website on 2 August 2004, citing financial discourse with their label, to whom they owed a £1.2 million debt.
+The band announced their breakup on their website on 2 August 2004, citing financial discord with their label, to whom they owed £1.2 million.
 In November, they performed at the Summer Sundae festival and set out on a farewell tour.
 Their final show was at Edinburgh's Liquid Rooms venue on 5 December 2004.

 On 3 October 2005, the band released a 2-disc DVD set, The Best of The Beta Band - Film, featuring most of the band's videos and a selection of short films, television footage, documentaries as well as four songs recorded live at the Shepherd's Bush Empire on 29 November 2004, one of the band's final performances.
 Also released on the same day was a two CD set, The Best of The Beta Band - Music, comprising a compilation disc of studio recordings and a disc containing the Shepherd's Bush gig.

 Since the split, Steve Mason has released music with his solo project King Biscuit Time, as well as new projects Black Affair and Good Face.
 In May 2010, he released the first record in his own name entitled "Boys Outside".
 Robin Jones and John Maclean have become The Aliens along with former Beta Band member Gordon Anderson (a.k.a.
 Lone Pigeon) and Richard Greentree is working with his new band The General and Duchess Collins.

-On 29 September 2017, Because Music agreed to acquire the Beta Band’s back catalogue from Warner Music Group, along with two EP’s by Mason’s King Biscuit Time project.
+On 29 September 2017, Because Music agreed to acquire the Beta Band's back catalogue from Warner Music Group, along with two EP's by Mason's King Biscuit Time project.
+The reissue campaign launched throughout late 2018.

+Recent activity

+In February 2025, The Beta Band refreshed their social media presence, posting a link to a new mailing list stating that they'll 'be in touch'.
+A few days later, a video entitled A Bent Bed Hat was posted, hinting at possible reactivity.

+On 3 March 2025, The Beta Band confirmed their reunion, and announced a tour for the UK and North America performing The Three E.P.'s in its entirety, their first live dates in over 20 years.